Frequently Asked Questions

 What if my child cries during class?

-It’s completely normal—especially for preschoolers.
+It’s completely normal, especially for preschoolers.
 Our coaches are experienced and will gently guide your child through the transition.
 Unless we ask for your help, it’s best to let us handle it so your swimmer can settle in with us.
 Most kids adjust quickly with a little patience and support.

 What’s next after NAC SwimAmerica?

-Once your child has completed all of the NAC SwimAmerica stations, they will be ready for the next step: joining the swim team.
-Nashville Aquatic Club offers several swim programs designed to meet kids where they are, whether they’re just exploring swim team life or ready to dive into competitive swimming.
-There’s something for everyone!
+Once your child has completed all of the NAC SwimAmerica stations, they will be ready for the next step: joining a practice group.
+Nashville Aquatic Club offers several swim programs designed to meet kids where they are.
+We will recommend your child to one of these programs at their graduation from NAC SwimAmerica:

 Scroll to Top